Nailik/rhasspy_mobile/README.md

 [<img src="documentation/images/google-play-badge.png" height="75">](https://play.google.com/store/apps/details?id=org.rhasspy.mobile.android)

-### Status

-Rhasspy mobile is currently only maintained in order to keep working and also meet Play Store requirements.
-There will be no further development or new features.

 ### Supported Devices

 The project uses Kotlin Multiplatform Mobile which supports a lot of platforms but is not